asharer/data-science-work/c05-antibiotics-assignment.md

     streptomycin have potential to be so as well (though their effectiveness against the gram-positive bacteria in this dataset varies more than pencillin’s does).
-  - These antibiotics work better on gram-positive bacteria, it seems;
-    and only neomycin is effective for use in humans against a (particular) gram-negative bacteria.
+  - These antibiotics are more effective against the gram-positive bacteria in this dataset; and only neomycin is effective for use in humans against more than one of these gram-positive bacteria, while streptomycin can only effectively combat one of them in humans, and penicillin cannot effectively combat any of them in humans.

 # References